100 Notable alumni of

 -

 John Uzoma Ekwugha Amaechi //, OBE is an English psychologist, consultant and former professional basketball player.
-He played college basketball at Vanderbilt and Penn State, and professional basketball in the National Basketball Association (NBA).
-Amaechi also played in France, Greece, Italy, and the United Kingdom.
+He played college basketball for the Vanderbilt Commodores and Penn State Nittany Lions, and professional basketball in the National Basketball Association (NBA).
+Amaechi played in France, Greece, Italy, the United Kingdom and the United States.
 Since retiring from basketball, Amaechi has worked as a psychologist and consultant, establishing his company Amaechi Performance Systems.

 -